Skip to main content

 • “Given how static many scenes are, more advanced or pre-baked lighting could significantly improve both immersion and performance.
 Something along the lines of what you see in Half-Life: Alyx would elevate the experience noticeably.”

 • “I'm a bit sad that the models weren't given a new coat of paint.
-In the original LN games they were much farther away from the camera, so getting up close wasn't an option.
-But for a VR game where I am shoving my face into many models, they are incredibly low poly and flat textured.
-I'm sure this was probably for optimization of standalone headsets like Quest, but I would love it if they upped the graphics just a tiny bit for stronger headsets as that would really blow this game out of the park.”
+In the original LN games, they were much farther away from the camera and getting up close wasn't an option, so I understand why those models weren't given much detail.
+But for a VR game where I am shoving my face into a large portion of these models, they are incredibly low poly and flat textured (I can count every polygon on the bully models laying around).
+I'm sure this was probably for optimization on standalone headsets like Quest, but I would love it if they upped the graphics just a tiny bit for stronger headsets as that would really blow this game out of the park.”

 • “Overall, this is a good VR adaptation with strong artistic identity and stable performance, but it falls short of what modern VR design standards and immersion techniques can deliver.”